11721 Eastlight 62 EE (Earth Epic Calendar)

 Whatever the case may be, the 330 million residents of the United States are now part of a big social and epidemiological experiment.

 I think there are two rational things to do in this brave new world.
 First, watch local infection statistics slowly.
 See if they continue to trend downward.
 And the other thing is to continue to use masks as long as the virus is above March 2020 levels.

 ADDENDUM MAY 25 2021

 Now THIS is fishy.
 At the beginning of May, twelve days before the CDC announced that vaccinated people don’t need to wear masks indoors or out, the CDC began to limit its monitoring of breakthrough COVID infections to severe cases only.
 Many scientists criticize this decision because they feel that as much information on breakthough COVID infections is needed in the case of variants.
-For example, the B.1.617.2 COVID variant that is devastating India right now expected to take over in Britain, where it is twice as virulent as the B.1.1.7 variant that dominated Britain, and that British variant is twice as virulent as the original coronavirus that spread around the world.
+For example, the B.1.617.2 COVID variant that is devastating India right now expected to take over in Britain, where it is twice as virulent as the B.1.1.7 variant that dominated Britain and now dominates the US, and that British variant is twice as virulent as the original coronavirus that spread around the world.

 And why is it that this reduction of monitoring occurred right before the CDC de facto ended all mask requirements?
 As I said before, the CDC is now suddenly subjecting the entire U.S. to an experiment in which the vaccines are tested without being accompanied by other protective measures.
 Many epidemiologists have argued it would be better to phase out measures like masks and social distancing more slowly.

 Just in case anyone is wondering, I got my second Moderna vaccine last week, and I’m a few days away from being considered fully vaccinated.
 I’m not “anti-vaccine” though I think healthy skepticism is in order with newer vaccines put out on the market.